Boon Songkran (บุญสงกรานต์) is Month #5 of Heet Sip-Song – The Twelve Isan Merit-Making Traditions.

 Like the international New Year, Songkran is a time to celebrate, unwind, and look forward, but everyone also takes time to look back by paying respect to their parents and elders – by pouring water, of course; though in this case it goes over the hands.
 In the old days, the young ones would pour water for an actual bath and present them with new clothes or towels.
 This expression of parental gratitude is more important than the modern, official mother's and father's days later in the year.
 There will also be a ceremony to pay respect to ancestors.

-Thais celebrate Songkran for at least three days, and like Christmas, this holiday has seen a growing emphasis on sanuk ("fun") over the spiritual side.
+Thais celebrate Songkran for at least three days, and like Christmas, this holiday features a lot of sanuk ("fun") along with the spiritual side.
 Besides the water wars, there are concerts, fun fairs, boxing matches, parades, and much more.
-While traditionalists lament the degradation of the holiday, celebrating with uninhibited exuberance is actually not a modern corruption of Songkran.
+But while many people loudly lament the degradation of the holiday, celebrating with uninhibited exuberance is actually not a modern corruption of Songkran.
 Letting loose has been a part of Songkran in Thailand for at least a century, and probably beyond that.
-For most people these amusements are in addition to, not instead of, the ancient traditions.
+For most people these amusements are in addition to, not instead of, the religious traditions.
 And no matter how much fun people are having, or how they're having it, the real soul of Songkran lives on.

 Boon Songkran is no longer set by reading the skies.
 It is fixed to April 13, though some temples celebrate on other days if that's more convenient for the community.